ofiwg/libfabric/man/fi_getinfo.3.md

   of a fabric address, such as a dotted decimal IP address.
 Use of this flag will suppress any lengthy name resolution protocol.

-*FI_SOURCE*
-: Indicates that the node and service parameters specify the local source address to associate with an endpoint.
-If specified, either the node and/or service parameter must be non-NULL.
-This flag is often used with passive endpoints.

 *FI_PROV_ATTR_ONLY*
 : Indicates that the caller is only querying for what providers are potentially available.
 All providers will return exactly one